9 dead in Texas crash involving U. of Southwest golf teams - NewsBreak

 “All of the players and their coaches from the participating schools met together early this morning,” Midland College athletic director Forrest Allen said in a statement Wednesday.
 “We were all shocked to learn of this tragedy, and our thoughts and prayers are with USW as they grieve this terrible loss.”

 Bleed reported from Little Rock, Arkansas, and Snow reported from Phoenix.
-Associated Press writers Jake Bleiberg and Jamie Stengle contributed to this report from Dallas.
+Associated Press writer Jake Bleiberg contributed to this report from Dallas.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.